 DLO in place of welding cable: yes.
 DLO meets or exceeds every welding cable rating.
 It's slightly stiffer, but many shops prefer it for durability.

-Welding cable in place of DLO: usually no. If the application requires a listed cable, a 2kV rating, or installation in raceway, welding cable doesn't qualify — regardless of how similar it looks.
+Welding cable in place of DLO: usually no. If the application requires a listed cable, a 2kV rating, or installation in raceway, welding cable doesn't qualify no matter how similar it looks.

 Sizing Either Cable